Cattle, banteng, and yak

 This yak skull has been placed as an offering near mani stones (slabs with carved Buddhist mantras) on the kora, or pilgrim route, around Tashilhunpo Monastery, Shigatse, Tibet.
 Note that mantras have also been carved into the skull.
 (Photo copyright © by Kaj Halberg)

-In the Vedas, the ancient Hindu scriptures, the cow is associated with Aditi, the mother of all the gods, and to Hindus, the cow is still sacred, called Go Mata (’Mother Cow’).
+In the Vedas, ancient Hindu scriptures, the cow is associated with Aditi, the mother of all the gods, and the cow is still sacred to Hindus, called Go Mata (’Mother Cow’).
 An orthodox Hindu will never kill a cow purposefully, and he will never eat beef.

 Veneration of the cow arose in the Vedic Period, between 1,500 to 600 B.C.
 The Aryans, who invaded India around 1,500 B.C., were pastoralists, and the importance of cattle was reflected in their religion.
-Initially, Aryans sacrificed cattle and ate their flesh, but, over time, the slaughter of milk-producing cows was gradually prohibited.
+Initially, Aryans sacrificed cattle and ate their flesh, but, over time, the slaughter of milk-producing cows gradually became prohibited.
 Parts of the great epic Mahabharata forbids it, and in the Rigveda, cattle are said to be ‘unslayable’.
-The panchagavya, the five products of the cow, milk, curd, butter, urine, and dung, are all used in rites of healing, purification, and penance.
+Panchagavya, the five products of the cow: milk, curd, butter, urine, and dung, are all used in rites of healing, purification, and penance.

 When Hinduism took form, the cow was associated with various deities, including Brahma, Shiva, Indra, Krishna, and Yama.
 Shiva’s steed is the bull Nandi, whereas Krishna was a cowherd in his youth, and Indra is closely associated with Kamadhenu, the wish-granting cow, which is regarded as the source of all prosperity.